Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Results (Topic-to-Twister and Style-Transfer)

 \subsection{Automatic Results}

-\paragraph{\textbf{Topic-to-TT}} We present the results for automatic evaluation in the Topic-to-Twister task setting in \autoref{tab:auto-evaluation-topic} and \autoref{tab:additional-evaluation-topic}.
-Firstly, regarding the reference-based metrics (BLEU, ROUGE and BERTScore) we see clear performance differences across our chosen models.
-On average across almost all metrics, we see the performance from worst-to-best ordered as GPT-2 (117M), DialoGPT (117M), BART (139M), Flan-T5 (250M) for our fine-tuned models.
-However, we see that Baichuan (7B)'s performance is variable, mostly outperforming BART and underperforming Flan-T5.
+\paragraph{\textbf{Topic-to-Twister}} We present the results for automatic evaluation in the topic-to-twister task setting in \autoref{tab:auto-evaluation-topic} and \autoref{tab:additional-evaluation-topic}.
+Firstly, regarding the reference-based metrics (BLEU, ROUGE, and BERTScore) we see clear performance differences across our chosen models.
+On average across almost all metrics, we see the performance from worst to best ordered as GPT-2, DialoGPT, BART, ByT5, and Flan-T5 for our fine-tuned models.
+However, we see that Baichuan's performance is variable, mostly outperforming BART and underperforming Flan-T5 and ByT5.
 However, Baichuan performs worse than BART considering a range of metrics (B-1, Ro-1, Ro-L, BS-P, BS-R, BS-F1) when considering the same training data amount (13k).
-When specifically considering changes alongside an increase in training data, in \autoref{tab:auto-evaluation-topic} we see little to no improvement in reference-based metrics within the Topic-to-Twister setting, with performance decreasing as training data increases in some cases.
-However, it is pertinent to mention that reference-based metrics are imperfect for the task of creative language generation due to the one-to-many dilemma prevalent in many NLG tasks \cite{gupta-etal-2019-investigating}, whereby there are numerous potential tongue-twisters to generate from any given input topic.
-This is also particularly true when considering the TwistList 2.0 dataset, where the topics are often only related to the input phrase in a high-level conceptual fashion (as we do not enforce the generation of the topic phrase within the tongue-twister itself).
+Flan-T5 and ByT5 alternate in performance, with the latter tokenizer-free model performing better on BLEU-based metrics, but worse on ROUGE.
+When specifically considering changes alongside an increase in training data, in \autoref{tab:auto-evaluation-topic} we see little to no improvement in reference-based metrics within the topic-to-twister setting, with performance decreasing as training data increases in some cases.
+However, it is pertinent to mention that reference-based metrics are imperfect for the task of creative language generation due to the one-to-many dilemma prevalent in many NLG tasks \cite{gupta-etal-2019-investigating}, whereby there are numerous potential tongue twisters to generate from any given input topic.
+This is also particularly true when considering the TwistList 2.0 dataset, where the topics are often only related to the input phrase in a high-level conceptual fashion (as we do not enforce the generation of the topic phrase within the tongue twister itself).
 Finally, ChatGPT, when prompted in the same manner as our other models demonstrates significantly higher performance than any of our fine-tuned models.